silvercrow/speak/Readme.md

 # Speak

-Go lang console japanese text to amazon polly speech audio
+Go lang console text to amazon polly speech audio

 ## Install AWS CLI
 You need AWS CLI on your computer and access to polly by default Im running polly in us-east-1